Do you work hard all day, but your poor time management stops you from ever getting caught up on your to-do list?

 You’re definitely not alone.
 Most working professionals struggle with poor time management, and the problem only seems to be getting worse.

 The average employee spends almost two hours per day on tasks that aren’t work-related, and there seem to be more demands on our attention every day.
-Meanwhile, companies expect ever-rising levels of productivity and employee efficiency.
+Companies expect ever-rising levels of productivity and employee efficiency, and business owners themselves are pressured to lead by example in optimizing their time usage.

 So what can you do about it – besides throwing your cell phone in the nearest dumpster?